 Individuals with disabilities who need assistance or require special accommodations to access college activities should request such services in advance by calling Disability Support Services at 919-866-5670 or Sorenson Video Phone for Deaf 919-324-1508.

 Visiting students are expected to meet the same prerequisite and corequisite course requirements as other students.
-Visiting students are not assigned a faculty or academic advisor in Self-Service, but they can obtain assistance with registration and information about course prerequisites by emailing [email protected] or scheduling a virtual academic advising appointment.
+Visiting students are not assigned a faculty or academic advisor, but they can schedule a virtual academic advising appointment.
+They also can email [email protected] to get help with registration and information about course prerequisites.

 Students in non-degree Workforce Continuing Education programs can register for classes anytime.
 Feel free to browse the course catalog sign up online for any upcoming courses that interest you.